OmidSaj/excel_agent/README.md

 * The variable agent should be optimized to handle large data cells without formulas more effectively
 * To scale the programmer agent to massive spreadsheets, an agentic RAG pipeline can help to better manage large code context

-I am planning to evolve this project over time.
-Feel free to let me know if you have any feedback!
+I welcome any feedback or comments!